teklal/global-services/app/services/_comms/comms-cert1_en.md

 pictures:
 - file: /comms/comms-comms_01.jpg
   thumb: /comms/comms-comms_01_thumb.jpg
-  caption: ""
+  caption: "June 27, 2019.
+Cox's Bazar, Bangladesh. \"We go door-to-door giving people information about what to do if a storm hits,\" says Nurjahan (center) a cyclone preparedness volunteer in Cox's Bazar, Bangladesh."
 - file: /comms/comms-comms_02.jpg
   thumb: /comms/comms-comms_02_thumb.jpg
-  caption: ""
+  caption: "Gennike Mayers, communications delegate at the IFRC is interviewing 24 year old James Aloute who lives in a tent with his brothers and sisters since the earthquake.
+He has just received new tarpaulins from the Red Cross to be able to replace the old ones in preparation for the hurricanes."
 - file: /comms/comms-comms_03.jpg
   thumb: /comms/comms-comms_03_thumb.jpg
-  caption: ""
+  caption: "FACT Team leader doing a live interview on the situation for BBC."
 ---

 ## Capacity

 Rapid deployment of communications professionals at the outset of and during a disaster or emergency can support IFRC and its members to:

-- Shape the public story and seize the immediate media opportunity in the first 24-72 hours following an emergency (or 24-36 hours prior to an imminent disaster)
+- Shape the public story and seize the immediate media opportunity in the first 24-72 hours following an emergency (or 24-36 hours prior to an imminent disaster).
-- Raise funds for appeals
+- Raise funds for appeals.
-- Protect against reputational criticisms of inaction that invariably follow any emergency response
+- Protect against reputational criticisms of inaction that invariably follow any emergency response.
-- Provide first-hand information and analysis on disaster and crisis situations (including for international media and content generation)
+- Provide first-hand information and analysis on disaster and crisis situations (including for international media and content generation).
-- Communication with affected communities – share life-saving information and support delivery of better services
+- Communication with affected communities – share life-saving information and support delivery of better services.
-- Influence partners and decision makers  - advocacy on behalf of affected communities
+- Influence partners and decision makers  - advocacy on behalf of affected communities.
-- Profile the work of the Red Cross and Red Crescent - create a better understanding of what we do, gain trust and generate more support
+- Profile the work of the Red Cross and Red Crescent - create a better understanding of what we do, gain trust and generate more support.

 ## Emergency Services